 - Clothing must cover the entire buttocks.
-Shirts and tops may not expose bare midriffs, bare shoulders, nor be deeply or narrowly cut in the front, back, or under the arms.
-Halter tops, spaghetti straps, and strapless tops are not acceptable.
-Clothing that exposes undergarments will not be tolerated for males or females. - Please, no short shorts or short skirts.
-Please make sure that shorts have an inseam of at least a couple of inches and that skirts at least reach the end of the hand when standing.

-- Pants and shorts should not be ripped or torn completely showing skin higher than four to six inches above the top of the knee in the front or back.
-Distressed holes higher than four to six inches above the top of the knee are acceptable, unless skin is completely exposed. - Bare feet are never acceptable.
+All shirts must have sleeves or straps that are three finger lengths.
+Shirts and tops may not expose bare midriffs (midriff includes any portion of the front, sides, or back), bare shoulders, nor be deeply or narrowly cut in the front, back, or under the arms.
+No Halter tops, spaghetti straps, strapless tops, or off the shoulder tops.
+Undergarments must not be visible. - Shorts should reach mid-thigh. - Pants and shorts should not be ripped or torn completely showing skin higher than four to six inches above the top of the knee in the front or back.
+Distressed holes higher than four to six inches above the top of the knee are acceptable, unless skin is completely exposed. - Please, no pajamas or slippers (unless approved for special occasion such as Pajama Day). - Bare feet are never acceptable.
 In the interest of safety, shoes must be worn at all times.
-Closed shoes are to be worn for any type of physical activity, such as physical education, cheer practice, weight lifting, etc. - Jewelry or ornamentation shall not be worn if it presents a safety hazard to self and/or others. - No hats may be worn inside any campus buildings at anytime, except for properly approved occupational safety headgear required for special classes, or unless specifically authorized by the administration. - Defamatory writing, obscene language or symbols, or symbols of drugs, sex, or alcohol on clothing or jewelry are expressly prohibited. - Tattoos displaying defamatory writing, obscene language or symbols, or symbols of drugs, sex, or alcohol must be covered. - Gang-related items or personalization is not permitted.
+Closed shoes are to be worn for any type of physical activity, such as physical education, cheer practice, weight lifting, etc. - Jewelry or ornamentation shall not be worn if it presents a safety hazard to self and/or others. - No hats may be worn inside any campus buildings at any time, except for properly approved occupational safety headgear required for special classes, or unless specifically authorized by the administration. - Defamatory writing, obscene language or symbols, or symbols of drugs, sex, or alcohol on clothing or jewelry are expressly prohibited. - Tattoos displaying defamatory writing, obscene language or symbols, or symbols of drugs, sex, or alcohol must be covered. - Gang-related items or personalization is not permitted.